Sakthibats/socialScrape/README.md

 #### Run project

-Prerequisites:
+##### Prerequisites:
-	•	Obtain API keys and tokens for Twitter and Reddit:
+- Obtain API keys and tokens for Twitter and Reddit:
-	•	Twitter: Create an app via the Twitter Developer Portal and obtain API keys.
+- Twitter: Create an app via the [Twitter Developer Portal](https://developer.x.com/en) and obtain API keys.
-	•	Reddit: Create an app via the Reddit Developer Portal and get client ID and secret.
+- Reddit: Create an app via the [Reddit Developer Portal](https://www.reddit.com/prefs/apps) and get client ID and secret.

+##### Instructions to replicate
-- Step 1: Set to python 3.7++
+- Step 1: Set to python 3.7++. use venv
 - Step 2: Create a .env file at root with the following variables created

 ```